Basic Guidelines to Pregnancy

 Congratulations on your pregnancy!
 This is a very exciting time in your life.
 In the coming months your body will go through many physical and emotional changes as the life inside you grows and develops.
 This brochure is designed to answer some of the first questions you may have about your prenatal care.

 The Office Routine

-A team of physicians, midlevel providers (nurse practitioner, physician assistant, or midwife) and sonographers will provide your health care.
+A team of physicians, advanced care practitioners (nurse practitioner and physician assistant), and sonographers will provide your health care.
 The physicians will attend your labor and delivery and any hospital care necessary.
-You are welcome to select one physician as your primary provider, but may wish to visit with a number of the doctors over the course of your prenatal care so that you are more likely to be familiar with the doctor who will ultimately care for you during labor.
+You are welcome to select one physician as your primary provider, but may wish to visit with a number of the providers over the course of your prenatal care so that you are more likely to be familiar with the doctor who will ultimately care for you during labor.

 •Average number of appointments is 13 total.

 •Schedule your first appointment at 6–10 weeks from the start of your last period.